 Travel led to my love of photography, I can’t imagine one without the other.
 I am an accredited member of the Professional Photographers of Canada and recently earned my Master of Photographic Arts as well as several awards for my travel photography.
 I am also a part-time instructor of photography with the Ottawa School of Art.
 I have travelled extensively since I was a teenager, including living in Mauritius and South Africa.
-I’ve also been to Europe, Turkey, Hong Kong, Colombia, Cuba, Costa Rica, Dominican Republic, many parts of the USA including Alaska and have led photography tours to India, Iceland, Sri Lanka, France, South Africa and Namibia.
+I’ve also been to Europe, Turkey, Hong Kong, Colombia, Cuba, Costa Rica, Dominican Republic, many parts of the USA including Alaska and have led photography tours to India, Iceland, Sri Lanka, France, South Africa, Namibia and Morocco.
 I can’t think of a better way to combine my two passions of travel and photography than planning and hosting a photography tour.
 Join me on a future tour or let me help you plan a trip with a focus on photography.
-UPCOMING TOURS: Morocco (April 2019), Namibia (August 2019) & Galapagos (November 2019)

 I love travel, adventure and new experiences.
 My passion for photography started with wanting to capture the memories of my travels.
 I love looking back at pictures and remembering the people I met and places I visited and how I felt about them.
 I’ve been an avid traveller since I was little – including living on a sailboat and visiting many incredible places over the years.